mattnigh/build-a-rhythm/README.md

-# Rhythm Minder
+# 📆 Rhythm Minder

-**Rhythm Minder** is a comprehensive tool for managing and visualizing your team's meeting rhythms.
+**Rhythm Minder** is a comprehensive tool for managing and visualizing your team's rhythm of business.
 It helps you organize your meeting schedules, analyze how much time your team spends in meetings, and build custom meeting rhythms that match your organization's needs.

 ## Features